Blankll/note/aws/aws-vpc.md

 **DNS Hostnames(enableDnsHostnames)** `enable public dns record`

 - Wont do anything unless enableDnsSupport=true
-- if true, puublic hostname to EC2 instance if it has a public IPv4
+- if true, public hostname to EC2 instance if it has a public IPv4
-- Default VPC true as default, False for created VPCs
+- true for Default VPC, False for created VPCs
 - Wont do anything unless enableDnsSupport=true, and if enableDnsHostnames=ture a public hostname whill assgned to EC2 instance if it has a public IPv4

 ![](../statics/aws/dns-in-vpc.png)